Distributed Agreement in the Arrovian Framework: Arrovian Impossibilities in Synchronous and Asynchronous Systems

-called the \emph{safe area} of $M$ with respect to $p_i$. \end{definition} We often slightly abuse notation by treating a tuple $(x_i)_{i=1}^k$ as an indexed set $\{x_i\}_{i \in [k]}$, as we do in the following lemma.
+We often slightly abuse notation by treating a tuple $(x_i)_{i=1}^k$ as an indexed set $\{x_i\}_{i \in [k]}$, as we do in the following lemma.
 This next lemma shows the connection between unanimity of an algorithm and the safe area concept above.

 \begin{lemma} Let $F: W_I^{\nbar(\sync)} \to W_O^{\nbar(\sync)}$ be a distributed aggregation map that satisfies $(\nbar(\sync)-t)$-unanimity.
 Then for all $i \in [\nbar(\sync)]$ and all $\bfR \in W_I^{\nbar(\sync)}$, we have $F(\bfR)_i \in \safe_i(\bfR)$. \end{lemma} \begin{proof} Let $i \in [\nbar(\sync)]$ and $\bfR \in W_I^{\nbar(\sync)}$.
 Let us prove that $F(\bfR)_i \in \safe_i(\bfR)$.
 Suppose $T \subseteq [\nbar(\sync)]$ such that $i \in T$ and $|T| = \nbar(\sync) - t$.
 It suffices to show that $F(\bfR)_i \in \unanimity(\{R_\alpha: \alpha \in T\})$.
 To this end, suppose $a,b \in X$ such that for all $\alpha \in T$, $a \succ_{R_\alpha} b$.
 Since $F$ satisfies $(\nbar(\sync)-t)$-unanimity and $|T| \ge \nbar(\sync) - t$, it follows that $a \succ_{F(\bfR)_i} b$ as $i \in T$.
 This shows that $F(\bfR)_i \in \unanimity(\{R_\alpha: \alpha \in T\})$, as desired. \end{proof}